AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/mpi_results.md

 # MPI Results

 In this section, I will present the results obtained with a MPI program for the *ant colony optimization problem*.
+All following results were obtained from the *Bellatrix* cluster from *SCITAS*.
+Informations about *Bellatrix* can be found on its official website\footnote{http://scitas.epfl.ch/hardware/bellatrix-hardware}.

 ## Implementation